 Finding a temporary home base in a foreign space is very important.
 Depending on what you want from your trip to Jeju Island, you need to be careful about the area you choose to stay in.
 Here are some of my top choices for where to stay on Jeju Island, Korea.

 Chason Hotel The Smile

 Chason Hotel The Smile is in the heart of Seogwipo – perfect for travellers looking to explore nearby waterfalls, visit the iconic sights and discover the local food.
-The hotel offers the usual perks of excellent WI-FI, a continental breakfast and the best coffee!
-I would recommend this spot for couples travelling to Jeju Island, however, they do also offer family rooms.
-All the rooms are very clean, neat and provide all the amenities you could wish for.
+The hotel offers the usual perks of excellent WI-FI, a continental breakfast and the best coffee.

+I would recommend Chason Hotel The Smile for couples travelling to Jeju Island, however, they do also offer family rooms.
+All the rooms at this Jeju Island hotel are very clean, neat and provide all the amenities you could wish for.

 Hidden Cliff Hotel and Nature

 The Hidden Cliff Hotel and Nature sits on the top of a hill and is surrounded by thick woods teeming with life.
 The hotel is surrounded by hidden hiking trails for the adventurous soul, and offers a large infinity pool to cool down in at the end of a long day.

 The vibrant rooms at The Hidden Cliff Hotel and Nature have wooden finishings and a private balcony to relax on.
 As an added bonus, Jungmun Beach is just a five-minute drive away from this hotel on Jeju Island,

 ⇒ Compare prices on TripAdvisor ⇒ Book Now

 Bayhill Pool and Villa offers luxurious rooms with private terraces and ocean views.
 Located in a slightly secluded area, it’s the Jeju hotel to stay if you are looking for a quiet getaway.